Daynil/alerts-pusher/readme.md

 For new alerts, create a folder in `src` exposing a top level function to call, then repeat above.

 Can schedule multiple alerts.

+## Future:

+Currently only utilizing discord message alerts.

+Can also implement texting, calling, and/or emailing alerts, depending on particular alert needs.